 After extensive testing with canvas prints, I find that the special and textured art paper I use, gives far superior results.
 This is especially notable with reference to deep blacks, colour saturation and detail.
 A giclee photographic print on art paper is a very special work of art indeed, combining vibrant colours and detail in ways other mediums cannot.
 Canvas as a print medium does not highlight these signature qualities of colour and detail – the defining elements of the photographic medium.

-The only problem with glass is that it often causes reflection issues and if you are prone to being irritated by reflections, or if any of your African wildlife prints is going to hang near a window or lamp, or in a generally bright space, then you will definitely want a non reflective (also known as non glare or matt) glass (also known as glazing).
-The problem with non reflective glass is that it can sometimes detract from the colour and detail of the print so ask your framer if you can inspect the print with the non reflective glass, before continuing with framing.
+The only problem with glass is that it often causes reflection issues and if you are prone to being irritated by reflections, or if your African wildlife print is going to hang near a window lamp, doorway, or in a generally bright space, then you will definitely want a non reflective (also known as non glare or matt) glass (also known as glazing).
+The problem with non reflective glass is that it can sometimes detract from the colour and detail of the print so ask your framer if you can inspect the print with the non reflective glass, before continuing on with framing.

 In terms of the type of frame, you need to decide if you want an organic feel to the print?
 If so, then go with wood but if you looking for a more modern look and feel, then you can consider another material.
-If you wanting to create a minimalistic feel, then a simple narrow white or black frame can work well.
+If you wanting to create a minimalistic feel, then a simple narrow white or black frame can work well or a neutral charcoal grey colour.
 A black frame on a white wall will draw attention to the print whereas a white frame will make the print appear to just blend in.
-There are many different framing options but the good news is that you almost cannot go wrong.
+A charcoal grey frame is almost universally appealing!
+There are many different framing options for your fine art wildlife print but the good news is that you almost cannot go wrong.
 The one bit of advice I will give is that either your frame or the matting board (if you choose to have one) should compliment another colour in the room.
-Again, this is not as daunting as it seems, simply match the frame colour or the board colour with another colour in the room.
+Again, this is not as daunting as it seems; simply match the frame colour or the board colour with another colour in the room.
 I often match my frame with the colour of a piece of furniture.
 The colour of the frame should therefore echo the colour of something else in the room.
 If you have a light green couch, use a light green frame or light green matting, simple as that.
-Then go out and buy a few light green cushions and voila!
+Or use a neutral coloured frame and buy a few light green cushions, and voila!

-A good option is to go with a white frame and then match the colour of the matting board around the photo, to the colour of something else in the room.
-If you then one day move, all you need to do is get your mounting board changed and not the frame.
-Another good idea is to frame all your art pieces for a particular room at the same time.
+A good option is to go with a neutral frame colour and then match the colour of the matting board around the photo, to the colour of something else in the room.
+If you then one day move, or get new furniture, all you need to do is get your mounting board changed and not the frame.
+Another good idea is to frame all your art pieces for a particular room at the same time for uniformity.
+I offer a 20% discount if you purchase more than one print.

-If even the above advice is too much for you, then simply take the print as is and frame it with a narrow white frame (if you want the print to blend into the wall) or black frame (if you want then print to stand out from the wall).
-Nothing else is needed!
+If even the above advice is too much for you, then simply take the print as is, and frame it with a narrow white frame (if you want the print to blend into the wall) or black frame (if you want then print to stand out from the wall) or a charcoal grey frame (for neutrality).
+Nothing else is needed to make your fine art wildlife print stand out!

 Don’t be scared of framing, rather see it as a fun element.

-Giclee prints are renowned for their extreme longevity and for delivering integrity to original artwork and photographs, making this the preferred modern day printing method for wildlife photography.
+Giclee prints are renowned for their extreme longevity and for delivering integrity to original artwork and photographs, making this the preferred modern day printing method for fine art wildlife photographers.
 Correctly cared for, your print should last generations.

 Please note that print prices can be changed at any time depending on exchange rate fluctuations or nearing the closing of an edition.

-Simply browse my wildlife photography and follow the link through to my shop by hovering your mouse over the thumbnail of the print you want to purchase.
+Simply browse my GDT Print Collections and follow the link through to my shop by hovering your mouse over the thumbnail of the print you want to purchase.
 In the top right of the thumbnail, a shopping cart will appear.
-Click the cart and you will be taken through to my shop to secure payment with your credit card.
-Alternatively, you can email me regarding any photo of mine you see anywhere on this website or on any of my social media platforms or printed media.
+Click the cart and you will be taken through to my catalogue for secure payment with your credit card.
+Alternatively, you can email me regarding any photo of mine you see anywhere on this website or on any of my social media platforms or in printed media.
 Send me a short description of the image via my contact page and I will email you a low res version, just to make sure we are talking about the same wildlife print.